 Spending your Research Funding

 You can directly view information about your Research Account(s), including account balances, transactions, and usage summaries, via the online Oracle Business Intelligence (OBIE) dashboards.
 You can also view basic account information at the PI Dashboard.
-If you'd like training on how to use either resource, contact Kathy Griffiths or Sara Eddleman.
+If you'd like training on how to use either resource, or would like to discuss allowable uses for your reasearch funding, contact Kathy Griffiths or Sara Eddleman.

 To request to use the English Lounge, email Lynn Lauper with desired date and time.
 Use of the English Department Lounge expects the requestor to "leave no trace"; please review the Lounge Use Guidelines before you contact Lynn for a reservation.